tdepuyt/maritimechartservice-sample-viewer/README.md

 ## (Web App Builder widgets)

-## The clone and download steps are not currently supporting 10.5.
-If you require 10.5 widgets please email maritime@esri.com.

 The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
 The widgets can be used directly within Web App Builder for ArcGIS.
 Alternatively, the source code for these widgets is available here for reuse/modification and to integrate it within custom web apps outside of the Web App Builder for ArcGIS framework.

 What's new with this version
 * Updated requirements section
 * Updated deployment steps
-* Search widget is now functional
+* Identify is not a on-panel widget that contains both a single click identify and a rectangle identify option
-* Compatible with WAB 2.3 and greater
+* Compatible with WAB 1.3 and 2.0
-* Supports JS API 3.19 and greater
+* Supports JS API 3.17
-* Only supports ArcGIS for Maritime: Server 10.5

 ![App](maritimechartservice-sample-viewer.png)